 This reminds every Freemason that all his thoughts and actions are being observed and that he should therefore always conduct himself in a proper way.

-These symbols were very important in the past, as most people were illiterate, but they are still widely used today and are still a part of Freemasonry, as can be observed by the wide variety of Masonic apparel which carries such symbols.
+These symbols were very important in the past, as most people were illiterate, but they are still widely used today and are still a part of Freemasonry, as can be observed by the wide variety of Masonic apparel and regalia which carries such symbols.

 In conclusion, we have explained in brief the main principles on which Freemasonry is based and how they connect to each other.

-The question “What is Freemasonry?” is a very complicated one, but we have explored the foundations of this fraternal organisation to be able to understand what its purpose is and how it operates and the organization’s future.
+The question “What is Freemasonry?” is a very complicated one, but we have explored the foundations of this fraternal organisation to be able to understand what its purpose is, how it operates and the organization’s future.